“Mentoring is a brain to pick, an ear to listen, and a push in the right direction.”

 Furthermore, I particularly learned this from the SprinNG manual - finding an audience is key.
 I used to want everyone to love and appreciate my work, but I realize now that's not how things work.
 Everyone cannot enjoy your work, there will be people who the work is specifically meant for, and they are the ones writers should be concerned about.

 Finally, there are so many things that have improved about me both personally and professionally as a writer.
-My confidence has improved, interacting with some of the cohorts and observing the conversations in the group; I am no longer afraid of holding or writing my truth.
+My confidence has improved, interacting with some of the cohort’s mentees and observing the conversations in the group; I am no longer afraid of holding or writing my truth.
 I've decided to write shamelessly but also in a way that I will be able to defend my work.
 I learned that not everyone would understand your work, but you still have to do it anyway.
 The fellowship has made me want to be better, to want more for myself, and I will strive to do that.

 “What I think the mentor gets is the great satisfaction of helping somebody along, helping somebody take advantage of an opportunity that maybe he or she did not have.”